snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/data_activation/02_build_audiences.md

 You can see we have utilised a [related model](https://hightouch.com/docs/audiences/schema#other-objects) *User Propensity Scores*.
 This model is based on the table of propensity scores outputted by your predictive ML model.
 You can join other source tables like this to your user parent model.

-#### **Step 3:** Add Hightouch Events (Optional)
+#### **Step 3:** Add Hightouch events (Optional)
-It can be useful to flag key user behavoir like adding a product to basket or filling out a form as a Hightouch [Event](https://hightouch.com/docs/audiences/schema#events).
-Similary to related models, these can then be joined onto the parent model to filter your audiences by.
+It can be useful to flag key user behaviour like adding a product to basket or filling out a form as a Hightouch [Event](https://hightouch.com/docs/audiences/schema#events).
+Similarly to related models, these can then be joined onto the parent model to filter your audiences.

-For example, you may want to filter an audience by if or when the user had viewed a certain page on your website.
+For example, you may want to filter an audience by, if or when the user had viewed a certain page on your website.
 You can make this an audience event using the following query on your `snowplow_web_page_views` table:

 ```sql
 select